Mayo Clinic's approach

 Mayo Clinic's campus in Florida has a dedicated Bariatric Center to help people struggling with obesity gain control of their weight.

-A team of specialists work together to develop bariatric treatment plans tailored to each person's needs.
-Your team can include bariatric specialists from Endocrinology, General Surgery, Psychiatry and Psychology, Community Internal Medicine, Dietetics and other specialties, as needed.
+A team of specialists works together to develop bariatric treatment plans tailored to each person's needs.
+Your team can include bariatric specialists from endocrinology, general surgery, psychiatry and psychology, community internal medicine, dietetics, and other specialties, as needed.
 The program also includes wellness coaching.

-Mayo Clinic surgeons in Rochester, Minnesota, perform over 300 weight-loss surgeries each year.
-And Mayo Clinic gastroenterologists and endoscopists have already done about 45 endoscopic sleeve gastroplasties.
+Mayo Clinic surgeons and gastroenterologists in Rochester, Minnesota, perform thousands of weight-loss surgeries and procedures each year.
+To date, Mayo Clinic gastroenterologists and endoscopists have already done hundreds of endoscopic sleeve gastroplasties.

 Mayo Clinic in Rochester, Minnesota, is accredited as a comprehensive bariatric surgery center by the American College of Surgeons.
 Mayo Clinic in Rochester, Minnesota, has also met Medicare's facility standards for bariatric surgery.